 Do not operate the starter for more than 15 seconds at a time.
-If the engine does not start, turn the key off and wait 10 seconds before cranking again, otherwise the starter could be damaged.
+If the engine does not start, turn the ignition switch to off and wait 10 seconds before cranking again, otherwise the starter could be damaged.

 4. Warm-up